MikeHughesKent/PyHoloscope/docs/source/functions.rst

 Returns a log-scale Fourier transform of ``img`` for display purposes as 2D real numpy array.

 .. py:function:: mean_phase(img)

 Returns the mean phase in a complex field ``img``.

 .. py:function:: obtain_tilt(img)

 Estimates the global tilt in the 2D unwrapped phase (e.g. caused by tilt in coverglass). ``img`` should be unwrapped phase (i.e. real).
 Returns a 2D real numpy array.

+.. py:function:: pre_process(img, background = None, normalise = None, window = None, downsample = 1)

+Carries out processing steps prior to refocus - background correction, normalisation, downsampling and  windowing.
+Also coverts image to either float64 (if input img is real) or complex128 (if input img is complex).
+Finally, image is cropped to a square as non-square images are not currently supported. ``img`` is the raw hologram, a 2D numpy array, background is a background hologram (2D numpy array) to be subtracted, ``normalise`` is a background hologram (2D numpy array) to be divided by. ``window`` is a window to multiply by (2D numpy array).
+The image will be downsampled by the factor given for ``downsample``.

 .. py:function:: phase_gradient(img)